-Make a referral to Multi Agency Safeguarding Hub (MASH) and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or in immediate danger.
+Make a referral to Multi Agency Support Team relevant to the child's home address, for Dudley children this is Dudley Front Door and/or the police immediately if you believe achild is suffering or likely to suffer from harm, or in immediate danger.
 Anyone can make a referral.